bengus28/Computer-Architecture/Project 2/README.md

 >".text"

 This is where the binary for the code is.
-Humans read it as Push x, the computer reads it as "0x01200000".
+Humans read it as addi $t1, $t1, 1 the computer reads it as "0x01323281".
 Weird huh?

 >".data"